Natural methane on Mars: Mariner 7 and Mariner 9 flyby missions

 In 1969, the Mariner 7 science team reported in a press conference that methane and ammonia had been detected near the Marian polar ice cap.
-However, that claim was retracted after subsequent analyses revealed that the spectral signals were actually produced by carbon dioxide ice.
+However, that claim was retracted after subsequent analyses revealed that the spectrometric signals were actually produced by carbon dioxide ice.
 Subsequent measurements of the chemistry of the Mars atmosphere by Mariner 9 did not detect methane, placing its upper limit at 20 ppbv.

 Earth-based telescopes

-Three ground-based telescope teams reported extended plumes of methane on Mars in the summer of 2003.
+Three ground-based telescope teams reported apparent extended plumes of methane on Mars in the summer of 2003.
 Detection of Mars methane (10±3 ppbv) was also reported at the Canada–France–Hawaii Telescope in 2004.
 Earth-based measurement of Mars looks through Earth's atmosphere, and telluric contamination from terrestrial methane is present in the measurement.
 Thus, these studies involved filtering out spectral lines for both CH_{4} and H_{2}O in the Earth's atmosphere.
 However, critics argued that many of the Doppler-shifted methane lines were still too close to telluric lines for water and other gases.
 The close proximity between telluric spectral lines and potential Martian spectral lines raised concerns about relying solely on one wavelength for methane detection.
 Subsequent ground-based telescope observations did not detect methane or methane oxidation products, with upper limits for methane of 7 ppbv.